 Have you noticed any significant change in the numbers of people participating in recreational skating vs. aggressive skating in the US in the past several years?

 Yes.
-There are clearly more people (men, women, and kids) participating in skating, whether it be cruising the bike trail, at roller rinks or at the skate park.
+There are clearly more people (men, women, and kids) participating in skating, cruising the bike trail, at roller rinks, or the skate park.
 Additionally, the last 2-3 years has seen a sustained surge in guys coming “Back to Blading” after years away from the aggressive scene.
 This is fantastic!
-Almost every day we receive a call or a walk-in, that begins their conversation by saying “I haven’t bladed in years…”
+Almost every day, we receive a call or a walk-in that begins their conversation by saying, “I haven’t bladed in years…”

-Sometimes they have been away from the game two decades!
-And often times they have a kid (or kids) who they get on skates for the first time, while they get back in the saddle.
+Sometimes they have been away from the game for two decades!
+And oftentimes, they have a kid (or kids) who they get on skates for the first time while they get back in the saddle.
 Rollerblading is old enough now to be generational, and it is inspiring to see so many Dads (and Moms) re-embrace what they had fun doing growing up and sharing that with their kids.